Who can utilize the Guardian Scholars program?

 Eligible students who are attending Ball State either part-time or online only; or full-time students who desire lower levels of program participation are considered program affiliates.
 Affiliates receive the benefit of a campus coach for academic mentoring and financial aid assistance.
 They are also invited to program seminars.
 This is a great option for students who anticipate needing some additional accountability and support from time to time, but who aren't interested in the holistic support measures full program participation entails.

 Does every Guardian Scholar student receive a program scholarship?

 No, but every program participant is eligible to apply for a program scholarship annually in the spring.
 Once awarded the Guardian Scholars program scholarship is a $2,500 annual scholarship which is renewable for up to 4 years.
 There is a competitive application process which takes into account the students academic performance, program engagement and financial need as determined by the Ball State Office of Financial Aid and Scholarships.
 Program affiliates are not eligible to apply for the program scholarship.

-I experienced foster care, but I'm not interested in identification with this program.
+I experienced foster care, but I'm not interested in your program.
 Can I still get support if I need it?